ubcbraincircuits/whitepaper/source/data_storage/compute_canada.rst

 ===================
 Compute Canada (CC)
 ===================
 Compute Canada is a provider of Advanced Research Computing infrastructure, including systems, storage and software.
-Their regional partner is `Westgrid <westgrid.ca>`_, and they provide additional support.
+Their regional partner is `Westgrid <http://westgrid.ca>`_, and they provide additional support.

-Compute Canada provides heterogeneous, general purpose clusters and Clouds that allow researchers to access resources such as CPU and GPU time, `software <docs.computecanada.ca/wiki/Available_software>`_, as well as different storage systems.
+Compute Canada provides heterogeneous, general purpose clusters and Clouds that allow researchers to access resources such as CPU and GPU time, `software <http://docs.computecanada.ca/wiki/Available_software>`_, as well as different storage systems.
 A list of the available national systems is found `here <docs.computecanada.ca/wiki/National_systems>`_.

 Cost
 ====